Expansion of the universe: Measuring the expansion rate

+Another independent measurement technique relies on time-delay cosmography via strong gravitational lensing.
+When a massive foreground object, such as a galaxy, lies directly between the observer and a distant, variable light source (such as a quasar) or a transient (such as a supernova), its gravity bends the incoming light to create multiple images of the background object.
+Because the light forming each image travels along paths of different lengths and through different gravitational potentials, fluctuations in the quasar's brightness arrive at Earth at slightly different times.
+These time delays are inversely proportional to the Hubble constant.
+Initial measurements using lensed quasars by the H0LiCOW collaboration calculated an expansion rate of H_{0} = 73.3±+1.7 (km/s)/Mpc.
+This work has been extended by the TDCOSMO collaboration, yielding a 2025 measurement of H_{0} = 71.6±+3.9 (km/s)/Mpc.
+Time-delay measurements have also expanded to include strongly lensed supernovae; observations of SN Refsdal yielded H_{0} = 64.8±+4.4 (km/s)/Mpc while measurements of SN H0pe arrived at H_{0} = 75.7±+8.1 (km/s)/Mpc Furthermore, recent modelling of the MACS J0138-2155 cluster, unique for strongly lensing both the SN Encore and SN Requiem, yields a preliminary measurement of H_{0} = 66.9±+11.2 (km/s)/Mpc, with the anticipated reappearance of SN Requiem expected to reduce this uncertainty to 2–3%, with its exact arrival date depending heavily on the true H_{0} value (ranging from roughly April–December 2026 if H_{0} = 73 (km/s)/Mpc, to March–November 2027 if H_{0} = 67 (km/s)/Mpc).

-A third option proposed recently is to use information from gravitational wave events (especially those involving the merger of neutron stars, like GW170817), to measure the expansion rate.
+A fourth option proposed recently is to use information from gravitational wave events (especially those involving the merger of neutron stars, like GW170817), to measure the expansion rate.
 Such measurements do not yet have the precision to resolve the Hubble tension.

 In principle, the cosmic expansion history can also be measured by studying redshift drift: how redshifts, distances, fluxes, angular positions, and angular sizes of astronomical objects change over the course of the time that they are being observed.
 These effects are too small to detect with current equipment.
 However, changes in redshift or flux could be observed by the Square Kilometre Array or Extremely Large Telescope in the mid-2030s.

 Confusions about cosmic expansion

 Due to the non-intuitive nature of the subject and what has been described by some as "careless" choices of wording, certain descriptions of the expansion of the universe and the misconceptions to which such descriptions can lead are an ongoing subject of discussion within the fields of education and communication of scientific concepts.
 Some of these misconceptions are detailed in the following sections.